ibm-cloud-docs/watson-assistant/backup-data.md

     - Replace `<backup-file-name.dump>` with the name of the file that you created for your downloaded data.

-    For more command options, see [Postgres migration tool details](#backup-pgmig-details).

     As the script runs, you are prompted for information that includes the instance on the target cluster to which to add the backed-up data.
 The data on the instance you specify is removed and replaced.
 If there are multiple instances in the backup, you are prompted multiple times to specify the target instance information.